rstrube/react-webpack-tutorial/README.md

 * `sass`: the core Sass library
 * `sass-loader`: handles processing of .scss/.sass files for Webpack.
 * `css-loader`: handles processing of .css files for Webpack.
-* `style-loader`: handes processing of style definitions in the `<head><style>` tag
+* `style-loader`: handles processing of style definitions in the `<head><style>` tag

 ## Install HTML Webpack Plugin
-The HTML Webpack Plugin simplies the process of adding bundled files to our HTML files.
+The HTML Webpack Plugin simplifies the process of adding bundled files to our HTML files.
 In our case it will automatically inject our bundled JS and bundled style code.
 Because this is only used by Webpack, it will also be installed as a development dependency.

 ```shell
 ~/Projects/react-webpack-tutorial> npm install --save-dev html-webpack-plugin